How to Administer a Respirator Fit Test

 To administer the sensitivity test, open your bottle of Bitrex or Saccharin solution and the top of your nebulizer.
 Add approximately 1 teaspoon of the solution into the reservoir at the top of the bulb.
 Put the top of the nebulizer back on.
-Then, while squeezing the bulb several times look carefully to confirm the device is creating a mist.
+Then, while squeezing the bulb several times, look carefully to confirm the device is creating a mist.
 Next, make sure to ask the test subject if they have had anything to eat or drink except for water and that they have not chewed gum for at least 15 minutes prior to the test.
-If they have, wait an appropriate amount of time before beginning the test as lingering flavors in the test subject's mouth may affect their ability to recognize the test solution.
+If they have, wait before beginning the test as lingering flavors in the test subject's mouth may affect their ability to recognize the test solution.

 When you administer the fit test with the respirator, use the same number of repetitions or slightly more before deciding whether the seal is sufficient.
 As a rule, if it takes between 1 and 10 squeezes, 10 squeezes should be used for the next test.
 If it takes more than 30 squeezes, the alternative (either bitter or sweet) test should be administered to the worker.

+After one minute while continuing to add solution to the hood, ask the subject to begin deep, full breathing.
+Tell them to be careful not to hyperventilate.
 After one minute of deep breathing, ask the test subject to start turning their head side to side.
 Have them pause at the end of each turn for a deep breath.
 After one minute of this procedure, have them do the same thing, but move their head up and down.
-Have them inhale each time their head is in the up position.
-After one minute of this, next you’ll have the subject bend at the waist like they are touching their toes.
+Have them inhale each time their head is in the upright position.
+After one minute of this, have the subject bend at the waist as if they are touching their toes.